Closed-Loop CAPA: What Is the Big Deal?

 The Big Deal

 The big deal is your product that enhances and saves lives.
-With quality process connected with the product record, your visionary product gets to market sooner and works.
+With the quality process connected with the product record, your visionary product gets to market sooner and works.
 Closed-loop CAPA enables fast and accurate resolution of issues that improve product quality.

 The powerful connection between the CAPA process and the product record encompasses training, product change, and document change processes.
 These links give engineering the quality information they need and simplifies compliance with FDA and other regulatory bodies.
 Product-centric QMS provides closed-loop CAPA processes—so you can change the world, which is a big deal.